 Controlled breathing is the best antidote to a racing mind.
 When you feel your mind becoming scrambled, simply stop and breathe slowly and deeply.
 By slowing down your breathing, you are slowing down your thoughts.
 This will make you feel more in control.
 It will also lower down your racing blood pressure and you will think more clearly as a result.

 At times, making flow charts and mnemonics can help in memorizing things better.

 Tip #4: Be mindful.
-Don’t spend too much time regretting past and/or worrying about future.
-Ninety five per cent of what we worry about never happens anyway.
+Don’t spend too much time regretting past and/or worrying about the future.
+Ninety-five percent of what we worry about never happens anyway.
 Mindfulness, an increasingly popular practice, is about training your mind to come back to the present whenever you notice your mind wandering.
 Always ask yourself “What am I doing right now?”
 This helps build up your concentration.

 Tip #5: It does not have to be revision 24/7.
 It is important to strike a balance between revision and having some fun, but do it with strict discipline.
-Put together a study schedule that includes an hour of revision followed by a 20 minute break watching your favourite TV comedy or listening to relaxing music, going for a short walk or just chitchatting.
+Put together a study schedule that includes an hour of revision followed by a 20-minute break watching your favorite TV comedy or listening to relaxing music, going for a short walk or just chitchatting.
 Feeling refreshed, you can then return to your studying and smash a few more hours of revision (Pomodoro technique).

 At the end of a good day of study, do reward yourself for your efforts by catching up with a friend or go to the gym as a little ‘well done’ to yourself.

 Nutritional tips for exam students